 Robot Nudges

 We are studying how small and low-cost socially assistive robots can encourage frequent computer users to take breaks and be more active during the workday.
+This work is supported by the NSF under award IIS-2441795.

 Problem

-As computer use becomes more central to work in many fields, office workers face increased risks of health challenges including heart disease, diabetes, and eyestrain due to prolonged periods of sitting and looking at a screen without taking a break.
+In our original work in this space, we considered that as computer use becomes more central to work in many fields, office workers face increased risks of health challenges including heart disease, diabetes, and eyestrain due to prolonged periods of sitting and looking at a screen without taking a break.
 These individuals can benefit from taking breaks, standing up, and moving around, but there is no universally effective method for encouraging these behaviors in the workplace.

 Solution